 How Does a Basic Heating System Work?

-At its simplest level, think of a heating system in two parts: the bit that generates the heat, and the bit that distributes that heat around your home.
+At its simplest level, think of a heating system in two parts: the bit that generates the heat, and the bit that distributes that heat around your home, for instance heating a kitchen or heating a conservatory.

 You should also, at this early stage, understand that heat is required in two forms — for space heating (i.e. keeping you warm) and for hot water (i.e. for showers etc).
 So, the simplest of all systems would have:

-- a boiler (which uses power to heat up water and incorporates a pump to move it around)
+- a boiler (choosing a new boiler to power to heat up water and incorporates a pump to move it around)

 - piping (to move that warm water around your house)

-- emitters (whether it be radiators or underfloor heating)
+- emitters (choosing an emitter to be radiators or underfloor heating)

-- hot water cylinder (to store hot water for use as required, although these are not required with a ‘combi’ boiler — more on which later).
+- hot water cylinder (hot water storage for use as required, although these are not required with a ‘combi’ boiler — more on which later).

 How to Choose a Heat Source